Damselflies of the Southwest (Zygoptera)

 Weak fliers, usually found not too far from water.

-Females have a wide ovipositor on the lower end of their abdomen and only two terminal abdominal appendages.
+Females have a wide ovipositor on the underside at the end of their abdomen and only two terminal abdominal appendages.

 Damselflies lay their eggs directly into vegetation.